CogentRedTester/mpv-file-browser/addons/README.md

 # How to Write an Addon

 Addons provide ways for file-browser to parse non-native directory structures.
 This document describes how one can create their own custom addon.
-For examples see [ftp-browser](ftp-browser.lua) and [http-browser](http-browser.lua).

 ## Terminology